TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/setup/installation.md

 ### Step-by-Step

 This Step-by-Step guide uses docker-compose to set up the containers.
 You can find a sample [docker-compose.yml file here](../assets/docker-compose.yml).
+All steps marked with _(optional)_ can safely be skipped.

-However, if you want to use `docker` commands instead you can find a list of those [below](#commands) aswell.
+If you want to use `docker` commands instead of docker-compose you can find a list of those [below](#commands) aswell.

 :::caution
 If you are on a machine that requires manually starting the docker engine do so now.